Malaysia is predominantly Muslim. There are around three million Christians – just nine per cent of the country’s 33.2 million population.

 And yet, the family still doesn’t have firm answers about what happened to Raymond or where he is now.
 They also don’t know why he was taken – although he had been accused of sharing the gospel with Malay Muslims, which is illegal in Malaysia, and this may partly account for his capture.

 Raymond’s wife, Susanna, is filing a lawsuit against the police and Malaysian government over Raymond’s abduction.
+Her case has been indefinitely postponed, and she asks for continued prayers.
+“If it wasn’t for your prayers, I don’t know we’d be now,” she says.
 It has been a long and difficult journey for her and the couple’s adult children, Elizabeth, Esther and Jonathan.
 Your support is helping the Koh family in their advocacy efforts.

 Please keep praying for your brothers and sisters in Malaysia.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works with local church partners in Malaysia to provide discipleship training, Bibles and Christian books, and socio-economic aid.
+Open Doors works with local church partners in Malaysia to provide discipleship training, Bibles and Christian books and socio-economic assistance.